Facebook users enjoy sending messages, but sometimes, mistakes happen, and they delete their Data including images, videos and more.

 If you’re one of those who wants to recover deleted Facebook messages, then, this tutorial will help.
 But, keep in mind that we are going to retrieve the messages from your archived Data that Facebook stores on their servers.

 Update, It looks like Facebook is no longer offering old data backup.
 So, they only let you create a backup of the actual messages and data.
-In the past, deleted messages are moved to something like a ''trash folder'', So, you can only get the messages that are in your actual account.
+In the past, deleted messages were moved to something like a ''trash folder'', So, you can only get the messages that are in your actual account.

 Facebook, as the largest social network, wants to get the most of your data, and they store it and spend millions of dollars to protect it.
 Do you think all that is just to keep you safe?
 No, of course, their data is a real arm.